Power BI security white paper

 Power BI supports the use of service principals.
 Store any service principal credentials used for encrypting or accessing Power BI in a Key Vault, assign proper access policies to the vault, and regularly review access permissions.

-See Automate Premium workspace and dataset tasks with service principals for additional details.
+See Automate Premium workspace and semantic model tasks with service principals for additional details.

 Microsoft Purview for Power BI